 Ben Holt is a specialist criminal barrister.
-He has been instructed as leading and led junior for the prosecution and defence in wide range of criminal cases.
+He has been instructed as leading and led junior for the prosecution and defence in a wide range of criminal cases.

 He has specific experience in dealing with complicated disclosure issues; these have included the handling of particularly sensitive material and reviewing cases which have involved evidence from Covert Human Intelligence Sources and RIPA warrants.
 He has been instructed by the CPS to review disclosure on various matters and has worked together with the NCA and specialist units of the Metropolitan Police in this regard.
+He has advised on large-scale fraud investigations at the pre-charge stage.

 Ben was seconded HSBC in 2016 for a period of 9-months conducting a past-business review into mis-sold interest rate hedging products.